 It shall be possible to pivot between – or view simultaneously - Block Diagram view and Tree Structure view while editing the model.

-The Process discipline and the Electrical discipline perspective shall be implemented – including their area layout - meaning that Fluid and Electricity Transports shall be included, whereas Information, and Force Transports shall be excluded.
+The Process discipline and the Electrical discipline perspective shall be implemented – including their area layout - meaning that Fluid and Electricity Transports and Interfaces shall be included, whereas Information, and Force Transports and Interfaces shall be excluded.

 The Functional, Location, and Product aspects shall be implemented, and the MVP Model Builder shall be built to be extended with further aspects.